LagowiecDev/WinCS/README.md

-Sure!
-Here’s the updated documentation with the installation section included:
+Here’s the updated documentation with three installation options:

 ---